honestbee/sidekiq_watcher/README.md

 # sidekiq_watcher
-Still in progress.
-This gem watches the status of sidekiq workers for Kubernetes and Datadog.
+This gem watches the status of sidekiq workers.
+But please understand it is completely different from https://github.com/arturictus/sidekiq_alive/, which is designed to monitor the health of sidekiq workers.
+The purpose of this project, is to monitor the pending jobs and latency of specific queues.
+If it exceeds the threshold, it sends an alert to a monitor tool(at this moment only datadog).

 # Usage
 ### Example